Australia needs a practical knowledge of fungi

 Both Sapphire and Roz have been involved in fungal community education and conservation projects for more than two decades and will work with mycologists from across the region to produce a practical and science based guide.

-We had a successful crowd funding campaign in May-July 2018 to write the core book.
-We were delighted with the generosity of over 326 supporters so now the core book is being written by Sapphire, Roz and mycologists and land managers from around Australia.
+We have had two successful crowd funding campaign in May-July 2018 to write the core book and Nov-Dec 2019 to professionally illustrate Fungi4Land We were delighted with the generosity of over 326 and 62 supporters in these two campaigns.

 However, we still need help to get the book published and in the hands of people who need it.